kiwicom/orbit/src/hooks/useBoundingRect/README.md

     }
   */
   /*
-    When useEffect run for the first time, it will return you result of getBoundingClientRect function:
+    When useEffect is called for the first time, it will return the result of the getBoundingClientRect function:
     {
         x: 53,
         y: 319,